mustafahmetoglu/python-aws-s3-multi-bucket-downloader/README.md

   - Python os Library 'auto installed with python'
 # How To Use
   - Modify bucket_list.txt with your bucket names s3://{Bucket Name} "1 bucket name per line"
-  - (optinal) Modify illegal_characters.txt with characters that you don't want in your filenames
+  - (optional) Modify illegal_characters.txt with characters that you don't want in your filenames
   - Run main.py